Temporary EHBL-like behavior of Markarian 501 during July 2014 VHE flaring: Two-Zone Photohadronic Model

 \section{Two-Zone Photohadronic Model}

-The photohadronic model is very successful in explaining the VHE spectra from several HBLs~\citep{Sahu:2013ixa,Sahu:2019lwj,Sahu:2019kfd}.
-This model is based on the fact that the low and high energy peaks of the blazar are produced from the synchrotron process of the electrons and inverse Compton scattering of electrons in the jet environment respectively (the leptonic model).
-The region where these photons are emitted is a blob of comoving radius $R'_b$ (where $'$ implies comoving frame), with a bulk Lorentz factor $\Gamma$ and a Doppler factor $\mathcal{D}$.
+The synchrotron peak and the SSC peak of a BL Lac object are conventionally explained through the leptonic models.
+In these models, the region where the photons are emitted is a blob of comoving radius $R'_b$ (where $'$ implies comoving frame), with a bulk Lorentz factor $\Gamma$ and a Doppler factor $\mathcal{D}$.
 For HBLs, $\Gamma \simeq \mathcal{D}$.

-In the photohadronic scenario, accelerated protons are injected in the jet with a differential spectrum $dN/dE_p\propto E^{-\alpha}_p$, where the spectral index $\alpha \ge 2$~\citep{1993ApJ...416..458D}.
+In the photohadronic scenario, accelerated protons are injected in the jet with a differential spectrum given as $dN/dE_p\propto E^{-\alpha}_p$, where the proton spectral index $\alpha \ge 2$~\cite{1993ApJ...416..458D}.
 These protons interact with the background seed photons to produce $\Delta$-resonances, $p\gamma\rightarrow\Delta^+$.
+These background seed photons are produced from the leptonic processes (in the leptonic models).
 Decay of the $\Delta^+$ to neutral pion produces observed gamma-rays.
-The kinematical condition to produce $\Delta^+$ is given by, \be E_p \epsilon_\gamma=\frac{0.32\ \Gamma^2}{(1+z)^{2}}\ \mathrm{GeV^2}, \ee where $E_p$ and $\epsilon_{\gamma}$ are respectively the observed proton energy, the seed photon energy and $z$ is the redshift of the source.
+The kinematical condition to produce $\Delta^+$ is given by \cite{Sahu:2019lwj,2019ApJ...884L..17S},

+where $E_p$ and $\epsilon_{\gamma}$ are respectively the proton energy and the seed photon energy in the observer's reference frame.
+In Eq.(\ref{eq:kinproton}), $z$ is the redshift of the source.
 The energy of the observed gamma-ray $E_{\gamma}$ from the $\pi^0$ decay carries 10\% of the original proton energy.